AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 - Fastly CDN and New Relic services are not accessible in an integration environment

-- The integration environment architecture does not match the production and staging architecture
+- The integration environment architecture does not match the Staging and Production architecture

 - Do not use the `integration` environment for development testing, performance testing, or user acceptance testing (UAT)